Follow TV Tropes

-Voices of: Zach Tyler Eisen, Mae Whitman, Jack De Sena, Dante Basco, Mako,Grey De Lisle
+Voices of: Zach Tyler Eisen, Mae Whitman, Jack De Sena, Dante Basco, Mako,Grey De Lisle, and Jessie Flower

 Alongside that good writing stuff is the top notch animation and effects,all from excellent research on various martial arts forms.
 Said research also extends to ensuring that proper writing is used,and so they hired a calligrapher.
 All this adds to a very pleasant atmosphere,even during the most intense scenes.

 Now for my top 3 favorite parts which really help make this an A+